 It’s good to check embedded links when an email first arrives, but that’s not good enough.
 Links need to be checked every time a user clicks on them, right at that moment.
 In real time.
 Why?

 According to the Threat Report, “It’s important to keep in mind that IP addresses are not static and may cycle from malicious to benign and back multiple times.
 While 60% of the millions of malicious IP addresses we saw in 2018 only appeared on the list once, hundreds of thousands appeared at least two or more times.”

 The report goes on to point out that blacklisted IP addresses do not stay on the blacklist indefinitely.
 “IPs on the blacklist are revisited to see if they still exhibit malicious behavior.
 If not, they leave the blacklist.
 Hundreds of thousands of new IPs are added to and removed from the blacklist multiple times a day.”

 It does you no good to only check embedded links upon arrival.
-If you’re going to invest in protecting your business from phishing attacks, you better make sure the technology includes real-time scanning protection, like that found in PhishProtection.
+If you’re going to invest in an anti-phishing software to protect your business from phishing attacks, you better make sure the technology includes real-time scanning protection, like that found in PhishProtection.

 If you run a small business and are new to the subject of phishing protection, step one is to download your free copy of the best practices eBook.

 If you run a small business and you’ve already decided it’s time to protect your employees from phishing attacks, and you want to protect your entire company in 10 minutes for less than you think, head on over and try anti phishing solution risk free for 30 days.
 You’ll be glad you did.